magento/devdocs/guides/v1.0/frontend-dev-guide/templates/template-email.md

 The `css` directive compiles the contents of the provided file and outputs it.

-For example, let's say an email is being sent from a store configured with the `Magento/luma` theme.
-The `css` directive first looks for an `email.less` file in `app/design/frontend/Magento/luma/web/css/email.less`.
-However, because that file doesn't exist, it falls back to `app/design/frontend/Magento/blank/web/css/email.less`.
+For example, let's say an email is being sent from a store configured with the Magento Luma theme.
+The `css` directive first looks for an `email.less` file in `app/design/frontend/Magento/luma/web/css`.
+However, because the file doesn't exist there, it falls back to `app/design/frontend/Magento/blank/web/css/email.less`.
 The contents of that file are compiled and its contents output in the `<style>` tag.

 <h4 id="template-specific-non-inline-styles">Template-specific non-inline styles</h4>
 As mentioned in the preceding section, the `header.html` file outputs the `{% raw %}{{var template_styles|raw}}{% endraw %}` variable.

 The value of that variable comes from any of the following:

-* Any styles you add to any `html` email template inside  a comment block like the following are included in the `template_styles` variable:
+* Any styles you add to any `html` email template inside a comment block, like in the following example, are included in the `template_styles` variable:

       <!--@styles
       .example-style { color: green; }